 All former and current members are invited to be part of our WhatsApp group, where we regularly share important information like changes in the law, job opportunities and other support services.

 We need you

 We need volunteers to continue serving refugees and asylum seekers in Nicosia.
-It is hard work and it is very rewarding.
-You can help.
+It is deeply rewarding work.
+Find out more and apply to volunteer.